Woman, 23, who was struck by vehicle after crash involving Miami cop dies

 "The impact was so strong it took away the bench and the ladies on the sidewalk.
 When we saw it, they were already lying on the floor.
 I heard it and came to see what everyone was watching," said witness Sergio Velasquez in Spanish.

-Salmeron Membreno, the other pedestrian and the officer were all taken to Jackson Memorial Hospital, where Salmeron Membreno dies of her injuries.
+Salmeron Membreno, the other pedestrian and the officer were all taken to Jackson Memorial Hospital, where Salmeron Membreno died of her injuries.

 The other pedestrian and the officer were in stable condition.
 Their identities haven't been released.